-Advanced Robotic Bariatric Surgery Now Offered
+Advanced Robotic Bariatric Surgery at Foothill Regional

 Robotic Weight-Loss Procedures

 The two main bariatric procedures, sleeve gastrectomy and gastric bypass, can both be completed robotically.
-In sleeve gastrectomy—the far more common operation, also known as gastric sleeve—the size of the stomach is decreased by about 80 percent to limit the amount of food it can hold.
+In sleeve gastrectomy—the more common operation, also known as gastric sleeve—the size of the stomach is decreased by about 80 percent to limit the amount of food it can hold.
 Gastric bypass, or Roux-en-Y gastric bypass (RYGB), reduces your stomach size while also rerouting your small intestine to decrease food absorption.

 Both robotic procedures are currently available to all bariatric patients at Foothill Regional, with a special emphasis on individuals with complex needs.
 For example, patients who are super obese, require revisional bariatric surgery, or have excessive scar tissue from previous operations would greatly benefit from robotic surgery.

 Obesity is a common, serious disease that affects over 40 percent of Americans.
-Conditions related to obesity include heart disease, stroke, type 2 diabetes and certain types of cancer.
+Conditions related to obesity include heart disease, stroke, type 2 diabetes, and certain types of cancer.
 For individuals who have tried diet, exercise, and medication without success, bariatric surgery can be an important tool to lose weight and improve health.

 Open bariatric surgery is a thing of the past, and virtually all operations nowadays are performed either laparoscopically with thin tools and a camera or robotically.
 Both types of procedures are minimally invasive, requiring only a few small incisions.